 Working the graveyard shift may also affect your fertility.
 Research on night-shift workers has shown that working the night shift relatively close to the day of ovulation may increase the rate of miscarriage.

 Research has also shown that night shift work can cause irregular menstruation in some women.
-Irregular menstruation is often considered a risk factor for fertility problems.
+Irregular menstruation is a risk factor for fertility problems.

-Next, let's look at the effect weight has on your fertility.
+Next, let's look at the effect stress has on weight, and thus on your fertility.